 Revenue is measured at the fair value of consideration received or receivable.
 Amounts recognised as revenue are net of returns, trade allowances, discounts, rebates, deductions by customers, service tax, value added tax, goods and services tax and amounts collected on behalf of third parties.
-The Group also recognised a loss allowance for contract assets following the adoption of AASB 9, see note 11 for further information.
+The Group also recognised a loss allowance for contract assets following the adoption of AASB 9 Financial Instruments.
+See Note 11 for further information.